imoralescs/imoralescs.github.io/javascript_functional.md

 console.log(result.inspect()); //-> Box(A)
 ```

-Map allow us to composing left to right.
+Map on this Box functos allow us to composing left to right.

 **Fold**